Research projects and clinical studies

 It started with a crowdfunding challenge to generate financial resources and a subsequent crowdsourcing challenge which resulted in a research collaboration with the winning research team from Ecole Polytechnique in Paris in 2019.
 In 2021, the HORAO research project won a 4-year Sinergia grant for groundbreaking projects from the Swiss National Science Foundation (SNSF).

-After a promising initial series of near-in-vivo measurements in 2021 at the Department of Neurosurgery of the University of Bern, the HORAO research team has grown and continues with enhanced expertise, now re-enforced with a machine-learning sub-group.
+After a promising initial series of near-in-vivo measurements at the Department of Neurosurgery of the University of Bern, the HORAO research team has grown and continues with enhanced expertise, now re-enforced with a machine-learning sub-group.

 Project leader: Prof. Dr. Philippe Schucht, MD